Krisenberg/BMIapp/README.md

 <img src='https://github.com/Krisenberg/BMIapp/assets/129224832/c62c5d20-0786-498c-8030-da4a9fc05073' width='216' height='444'>

 ## Implementation details
-This application uses a MVVM architectural pattern.
+This application uses the MVVM architectural pattern.

 `MainActivity` has a reference to the `MainViewModel` which is responsible for:
 - communicating with the `UnitAdapter` to retrieve the currently selected units,